MicrosoftDocs/customer-insights/ci-docs/segments.md

 - The segment must have the type **Dynamic** or **Expansion**. **Static** segments *won't* be refreshed automatically.
 - The custom schedule for a segment must coincide with the system refresh schedule.
   > [!NOTE]
-  > If the system refresh date is changed after you have scheduled custom schedules for your segments, your segments won't run.
-Change your segments to match the new system refresh schedule or change the system refresh schedule back.
+  > If the system refresh date is changed after you have scheduled custom schedules for your segments so that the dates no longer coincide, your segments won't run.
+Change your segments to match the new system refresh schedule.

 ### Create custom refresh schedules for segments